bsalazarwx/GR-6553-Salazar-Final-Project/README.md

 This python file contains Python scripts for plotting surface features on a map using data from the Weather Prediction Center (WPC) surface bulletin.
 The scripts utilize Cartopy for map projections and MetPy for parsing and plotting surface features.

-The script imports necessary packages and modules for data analysis and plotting.
+The script imports packages and modules for data analysis and plotting.
 It defines a function plot_bulletin to plot surface features on a map using Cartopy.

 Surface analysis data is retrieved from WPC surface bulletins using MetPy's parse_wpc_surface_bulletin function.

 The script generates maps with surface features plotted for different timestamps.
-Features such as high and low-pressure systems, warm fronts, cold fronts, etc., are plotted with appropriate styling.
+Features such as high and low-pressure systems, warm fronts, cold fronts are plotted with appropriate styling.